 - Toph's personality bites her in the ass later on when, as Republic City's Chief of Police, one of her daughters gets involved in a bank heist as the getaway driver and is arrested by her other daughter.
 This leads her to quit her job, making peace with the former later but only getting around to making peace with the latter after several decades, by which point her personality is the same as in ATLA, but even more justifiably so.

-- Penny of Inspector Gadget, the most down to earth person on the show and several times more competent than her Uncle Gadget and the entire police department combined, it is not rare for her to save the day almost single-handedly while the latter completely screw things up (she is a 10 year old girl).
-Granted Brain is near equally skilled, if far more blundering and neurotic in execution.
+- Penny of Inspector Gadget, the most down to earth person on the show and several times more competent than her Uncle Gadget and the entire police department combined, it is not rare for her to save the day almost single-handedly while the latter completely screws things up (she is a 10-year-old girl).
+Granted Brain is near equally skilled if far more blundering and neurotic in execution.
 Other female characters such as bumbling MAD agents appear but are rare.
 This probably has less to do with her gender than her age and status as an Audience Surrogate character.
 The 2015 series gives Penny more flaws, though she still looks far more competent than Gadget.